What are spider veins?

 - History of blood clots

 Other minor factors include topical steroids, trauma or injury to the skin, and exposure to ultraviolet rays.
+Women develop spider veins 4 times more frequently than men.
+In fact, about 70 percent of adult women are afflicted with spider veins at some time in their lives.

 - What is the treatment for spider veins?